jackrobertscott/nuggets/README.md

 Nuggets styles do not match up directly to CSS.
 Instead, we use the power of JavaScript object to make it a little easier to write complicated styles.

-**Note:** Another thing you will notice is that "margin" is not a property; this is because margins are an anti-pattern and prevent the reuse of components.
+**Note:** another thing you will notice is that "margin" is not a property; this is because margins are an anti-pattern and prevent the reuse of components.
 Instead, all spacing is determined by an elements parent which is far more composable.

 ```ts
 color?: string;